iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 ### Disadvantage

 - Choosing a `good Kernel` function, `fine tuning` and even `visualization` is challenging.
+- Feature scaling (normalization/standardization) is important for better accuracy.
+- Not suitable for larger datasets, training can be time and resource-consuming.
 - Difficult to understand the `final model`, variable `weights` have individual impact.

 <h3 name='knn'>6.
 K Nearest Neighbours</h3>